tjpetz/smart-on-fhir-demo/markdown/docs/index.md

 ## Prerequisites

-- A github account
+- A Github account

 ## Github Pages

-For the purposes of this tutorial we will be hosting our SMART on FHIR app through GitHub Pages.
-GitHub Pages is a convenient way to host static or client rendered web sites.
+For the purposes of this tutorial we will be hosting our SMART on FHIR app through Github Pages.
+Github Pages is a convenient way to host static or client rendered web sites.
-Setting up GitHub pages is easy, so easy in fact that it’s already done for you.
+Setting up Github pages is easy, so easy in fact that it’s already done for you.

-- It can also be done by the master branch appraoch, first of all, you need to clone the repository, got to settings and then enable the github Pages there.
+- It can also be done by the master branch appraoch, first of all, you need to clone the repository, got to settings and then enable the Github Pages there.
-- Since you forked the tutorial, the gh-pages branch has already been created, however GitHub won’t publish your site until you make a change to the gh-pages branch, so let’s make a change.
+- Since you forked the tutorial, the gh-pages branch has already been created, however Github won’t publish your site until you make a change to the gh-pages branch, so let’s make a change.
-- Modify the `index.html` page to include your GitHub user-name in the title, and commit directly to gh-pages branch.
+- Modify the `index.html` page to include your Github user-name in the title, and commit directly to gh-pages branch.
-- Use GitHub UI to directly edit `index.html`.
+- Use Github UI to directly edit `index.html`.
 Simply switch the branch to gh-pages, navigate to `/smart-on-fhir-demo/app/index.html` and click the pencil icon.
 - Commit your changes to deploy.
 - Once the app has been redeployed go to `https://<gh-username>.github.io/smart-on-fhir-demo/app/index.html` to ensure your app is available